Everywhere, an Empty Bliss

-Everywhere, an Empty Bliss is the twelfth and final release by the Caretaker, an alias of English musician Leyland Kirby.
+Everywhere, an Empty Bliss (stylized as “Everywhere, an empty bliss”) is the twelfth release by the Caretaker, an alias of English musician Leyland Kirby.
 Released on February 26, 2019, the record is compiled from archived tracks that were meant to be used on the Caretaker's albums.
-Before finishing his album series Everywhere at the End of Time, Kirby released the album as "a surprise golden farewell."
-It is the first album under the Caretaker alias to feature easily audible lyrical content since 2003's We'll All Go Riding on a Rainbow.
+Before finishing his album series Everywhere at the End of Time, Kirby released the album as "a surprise golden farewell".